 If you have the right tools and you don’t mind burning your lips, then on-the-cob is nice.
 If you want low hassle and to just shovel it in, steam it from frozen.

-Before we close, just a word on salads.
-They don’t have to be iceberg, tomato, cucumber.
+Before we close, just a word on salads; they don’t have to be iceberg, tomato, cucumber.
 You can add anything you like to a salad, including many of the veg above.
-As a base, try different leaves like rocket, baby leaf, butterhead, spinach for example.
-Then add anything you like – cherry tomatoes, baked peppers, baked aubergines, baked courgettes, radishes, olives, beetroot, green beans, sweetcorn, broad beans, peas, pumpkin seeds, sunflower seeds, avocado, chick peas, artichoke hearts, asparagus, grated carrot, spring onions, sweetcorn…. the list goes on.
-Anything you fancy really.
+As a base, try different leaves like rocket, baby leaf, butterhead, and spinach.
+Then add anything you like: cherry tomatoes, baked peppers, baked aubergines, baked courgettes, radishes, olives, beetroot, green beans, sweetcorn, broad beans, peas, pumpkin seeds, sunflower seeds, avocado, chickpeas, artichoke hearts, asparagus, grated carrot, spring onions, sweetcorn.
+The list goes on; anything you fancy really.
 Salads don’t have to be dull.
 In this salad you’ll notice baked aubergines and peppers as well as olives and a variety of leaves.

-We find that with baked peppers, courgettes or aubergines the luscious mouth feel negates the need for an oily dressing and simply a drizzling of balsamic does the job nicely.
-Check out this jerk chicken salad.
+We find that with baked peppers, courgettes or aubergines the luscious mouth feel negates the need for an oily dressing, and merely a drizzling of balsamic does the job nicely.
+If you’re a meat-eater, you might like this jerk chicken salad.

 So, there you have it, a run down of some of our favourites.
 It’s by no means an exhaustive list, there are plenty of other veg out there, but it should be enough to give you some ideas if you’re low on inspiration.
 As personal trainers, it’s our obligation to make sure our clients are well informed and have plenty of ideas to help them eat for their goals.